Perfect complexes on algebraic stacks: Algebraic stacks with the - resolution property

 Let $X$ be an algebraic stack.
 Recall that $X$ is said to have the \fndefn{resolution property} if every quasi-coherent $\Orb_X$-module $M$ is a quotient of a direct sum of locally free $\Orb_X$-modules of finite type.
 The resolution property is a subtle and difficult property, although it is always satisfied for quasi-projective schemes.
 It has been studied systematically by several authors, with notable contributions due to Thomason \cite{MR893468}, Totaro \cite{MR2108211}, and Gross \cite{gross_phdthesis,2013arXiv1306.5418G}.

-The following simple refinement of the resolution property will be useful for us.
+The following simple refinements of the resolution property will be useful for us.
 Let $\VB{X}\subseteq \QCOH(X)$ denote the subcategory of locally free $\Orb_X$-modules of finite type.
 Let $\beta$ be a cardinal.
-We say that $X$ has the \fndefn{$\beta$-resolution property} if there exists a set $\mathcal{B}\subseteq \VB{X}$ of cardinality $\leq \beta$, with the property that every quasi-coherent $\Orb_X$-module $M$ is a quotient of a direct sum of elements of $\mathcal{B}$.
-Equivalently, every quasi-coherent $\Orb_X$-module $M$ is the direct limit of its finitely generated submodules and every finitely generated submodule is a quotient of a finite direct sum of objects in $\mathcal{B}$.
+We say that $X$ has the \fndefn{$\beta$-resolution property} if there exists a subset $\mathcal{B}\subseteq \VB{X}$ of cardinality $\leq \beta$, with the property that every quasi-coherent $\Orb_X$-module $M$ is a quotient of a direct sum of elements of $\mathcal{B}$.
+If, in addition, it can be arranged that $\mathcal{B}$ consists of vector bundles that are compact objects of $\DQCOH(X)$, then we say that $X$ has the \fndefn{compact} $\beta$-resolution property.
+These conditions are equivalent to: every quasi-coherent $\Orb_X$-module $M$ is the quotient of a (possibly infinite) direct sum of objects in $\mathcal{B}$.

+If $X$ is concentrated, then every locally free $\Orb_X$-module of finite type is a compact object of $\DQCOH(X)$ (Lemma \ref{L:compact_conc}\itemref{L:compact_conc:perf_conc_c}).
+In particular, if $X$ also has the $\beta$-resolution property, then $X$ has the compact $\beta$-resolution property.
+Since quasi-compact, quasi-separated schemes and algebraic spaces are concentrated, the compact $\beta$-resolution property and the $\beta$-resolution property coincide for schemes and algebraic spaces.

 The following simple Lemma will be important. \begin{lemma}[{\cite[Prop.~1.8 (v)]{2013arXiv1306.5418G}}] Let $f \colon X \to Y$ be a quasi-affine morphism of algebraic stacks.
 Let $\beta$ be a cardinal.
-If $Y$ has the $\beta$-resolution property, then so does $X$. \end{lemma} \begin{proof} Let $\mathcal{B}\subseteq \VB{Y}$ be a resolving set of cardinality $\beta$.
-Then $f^*\mathcal{B}=\{f^*E\;:\;E\in \mathcal{B}\}$ is a resolving set of cardinality $\beta$.
-This follows immediately from the fact that $f^*$ is right-exact and $f^*f_*M\to M$ is surjective for every $M\in\QCOH(X)$. \end{proof} \begin{remark} Similarly, there is the following partial converse: if $f : X \to Y$ is finite and faithfully flat of finite presentation and $X$ has the $\beta$-resolution property, then so does $Y$.
-In this case, one takes $f_*\mathcal{B}$ as the resolving set and uses that $f_*$ is right-exact and that $f_*f^!M\to M$ is surjective~\cite[Prop.~1.13]{2013arXiv1306.5418G}. \end{remark}
+If $Y$ has the $\beta$-resolution property or the compact $\beta$-resolution property, then so does $X$. \end{lemma} \begin{proof} If $\mathcal{B}\subseteq \VB{Y}$ is a resolving set of cardinality $\beta$, then $f^*\mathcal{B}=\{f^*E\;:\;E\in \mathcal{B}\}$ is a resolving set of cardinality $\beta$.
+Indeed, $f^*$ is right-exact and $f^*f_*M\to M$ is surjective for every $M\in\QCOH(X)$.
+In addition, if $\mathcal{B}$ consists of compact objects of $\DQCOH(Y)$, then $f^*\mathcal{B}$ consists of compact objects in $\DQCOH(X)$ (Example \ref{ex:pres_cpt_conc}) \end{proof} \begin{remark} Similarly, there is the following partial converse: if $f\colon X \to Y$ is finite and faithfully flat of finite presentation and $X$ has the $\beta$-resolution property or compact $\beta$-resolution property, then so does $Y$.
+In this case, one takes $f_*\mathcal{B}$ as the resolving set and uses that $f_*$ is right-exact and that $f_*f^!M\to M$ is surjective~\cite[Prop.~1.13]{2013arXiv1306.5418G}.
+But $f^!=f^\times$ preserves coproducts (Corollary~\ref{C:fin_duality}), so $f_*$ preserves compact objects (Example~\ref{ex:pres_cpt_adj}). \end{remark}